 Hoya pubicalyx

-Hoya pubicalyx is a vigorous, climbing or trailing succulent-like vine native to the Philippines.
-It is prized for its thick, lanceolate leaves that often feature silver-gray splash variegation.
-Under the right conditions, it produces clusters of star-shaped, fragrant flowers that range from dusky pink to deep purple.
-It is a resilient and relatively fast grower, making it a favorite for indoor plant collections.
+Hoya pubicalyx is a sturdy climbing or trailing vine from the Philippines with thick, lance-shaped leaves that often show silver-gray splash variegation.
+With enough light, it can produce fragrant star-shaped flower clusters from dusky pink to deep purple.
+It is a relatively fast, forgiving grower for indoor collections.

 Light